madsstoumann/madsstoumann/README.md

 —— ✻ ——

-I work as a Technical Director at Valtech, Denmark.
+I'm a co-founder, and work as a Frontend Developer at Perfection.dev

 ---